kartikx/kartikx/README.md

-__Hi there!
-My name is Kartik and I'm a Computer Science Junior at BITS Pilani.
+Hi there!
+My name is __Kartik__ and I'm a Computer Science Junior at __BITS Pilani__.
 I'm an aspiring Software Engineer with an immense passion for Programming.
-My Programming interests include Web Development, Machine Learning and GUI Development.__
+My Programming interests include __Web Development, Machine Learning__ and __GUI Development__.

-__I'm also passionate about Open Source, and find it to be a great way to give back to the Community while picking up on good coding practices in the process.__
+I'm also passionate about __Open Source__, and find it to be a great way to give back to the Community while picking up on good coding practices in the process.

-__Apart from programming, I also love playing guitar and drinking coffee__
+Apart from programming, I also love playing guitar and drinking coffee

 💻 + ☕ + 🎸 = 👌